radumarg/leaf-qlang/docs/quantum-conditionals.md

 ### Quantum Conditional Statement

-A quantum conditional on qubit q means applying two quantum operations on other set of qubits depending on the state of `q` [coherently](defining-terms.md#what-are-quantum-conditionals) without measuring it:
+A quantum conditional on qubit q means applying two quantum operations on some other set of qubits depending on the state of `q` [coherently](defining-terms.md#what-are-quantum-conditionals) without measuring it:

 ```leaf
 qif q1 {